mne-tools/mne-python/doc/source/manual/mne.rst

 **\---nave <*value*>**

-    Specifies the effective number of averaged epochs in the input data, INLINE_EQUATION, as discussed in :ref:`CBBDGIAE`.
+    Specifies the effective number of averaged epochs in the input data, :math:`L_{eff}`, as discussed in :ref:`CBBDGIAE`.
 If the input data file is one produced by mne_browse_raw or mne_process_raw , the number of averages is correct in the file.
 However, if subtractions